FP-Guitar/eeelcollector/README.md

 github repositories.

 ## Limitations
 - I am used to gitlab ci so I skipped the part of fixing the pipeline.
-Especially, as I completly consumed my monthly minute limit with the first runs.
+Especially, as I completely consumed my monthly minute limit with the first runs.
 - ~~ I am only builing currently on gcc9, as I don't have the time for setting up a multi compiler regression ~~
-- I switched to Unbuntu 22.04 remote and deployment environment for having a recent gcc, as I decided to use this project to familiarize myself a little with ranges and other c++20 concepts.
+- I switched to Unbuntu 22.04 remote and deployment environment for having a recent gcc, as I decided to use this project to familiarize myself a little with ranges and other new c++20 features.
 I do not like to hazzle around with glibc/abi and other issues, for this reason I like to keep deployment and compile environment as close as possible.
+  - Notes:
+    - ranges still not supported sufficiently with clang, which makes running clang-tidy impossible.
+Won't use ranges. :(

 # Dependency Management
 This project uses conan as dependency manager, which has to to usable and present in the system.